vogler75/automation-gateway/README.md

 # Version History

 ## v1.11
 Added Apache Kafka as tag logger option, all incoming value changes of the configured topics will be published to an Apache Kafka Broker.
+How to can be found [here](https://www.rocworks.at/wordpress/?p=1076)
 ```
 Database:
   Logger: